-IPADDNAS <IP address> - Set the IP address of the NAS APP <application file name> - Sets the file name of the application to run.
+- IPADDNAS <IP address> Set the IP address of the NAS APP <application file name> - Sets the file name of the application to run.
 This is the file name that is used when automatically running the application from the boot loader.
 It is also the file name used when using the RUN command.
-If this file is not found, an error is returned

-SAVE [<file name>] - Saves the configuration variables to the working directory.
+If this file is not found, an error is returned. - SAVE [<file name>] Saves the configuration variables to the working directory.
 When an optional file name is entered, it saves the IP group settings to that file name.
 TYPE <file name> - Types the contents of the file name.
-LOAD <file name> - Loads the file name into the LIST IP configuration variables.